leaveoscaralone/react-graphql-project/exercises.md

 There are three coding assignments you need to complete as part of the Codeworks pre course curriculum: Underline, Stringifier, and Instatags (go through them in this order).

-For each exercise you find a separate folder in the repository, containing a readme file with instructions.
+For each exercise you find a separate folder in this repository, containing a readme file with instructions.

 ## Online help